carlosedp/kubernetes-kit/Readme.md

       ```
       - Go to the Cluster List page via the Kubernetes app menu.
       - Click the New Cluster button.
+      - URL from "kubectl cluster-info", Access == proxy.
-      - Fill in the Auth details for your cluster (ca.crt, apiserver-kubelet-client.crt and apiserver-kubelet-client.key from /etc/kubernetes/pki/)
+      - Fill in the Auth details for your cluster (ca.crt, apiserver-kubelet-client.crt and apiserver-kubelet-client.key from /etc/kubernetes/pki/).
+Check "TLS Client Auth" and "With CA Cert".
       - Choose the Graphite datasource that will be used for reading data in the dashboards.
       - Fill in the details for the Carbon host that is used to write to Graphite.
 This url has to be available from inside the cluster.
+(Due to a bug, use ClusterIP for the Graphite Write Server)
       - Click Deploy.
 This will deploy a DaemonSet, to collect health metrics for every node, and a pod that collects cluster metrics.
       ```
+      - Fix Snap permissions
+          `kubectl create serviceaccount --namespace kube-system snap`
+          `kubectl create clusterrolebinding snap-cluster-rule --clusterrole=cluster-admin --serviceaccount=kube-system:snap`
+          `kubectl edit deploy --namespace kube-system snap-kubestate-deployment` add `serviceAccount: tiller` to spec/template/spec

 * Deploy Weavescope from weavescope dir (optional)
 * Deploy Rook (optional for Ceph storage across all nodes)